 I can’t believe I’m saying this, but it’s spring break already.
 And friends–I’m in London!
 WHAT?!?
 I’ve never been to London and I’m still pinching myself that I get to spend my spring break visiting a sweet friend who now lives there.
 How is this my life?

-Spring weather is making its way to Texas, but for now I’m in chilly, drizzly London (eek!) where this tomato soup would no doubt be a perfect lunch between sightseeing stops.
+Spring weather is making its way to Texas, but for now I’m in chilly, drizzly London (eek!) where this tomato harissa coconut bisque would no doubt be a perfect lunch between sightseeing stops.
 It’s got harissa, cumin, and coriander to bring in a middle eastern flavor profile and make sure the temperature isn’t the only reason this soup warms you up.
 Coconut milk makes it rich and silky smooth and a hit of fish sauce and lime juice round out the dish.

 In my book, tomato soup is already one of the most perfect meals out there.
 I have my favorite basic recipe, which I’ve made time and again, but it calls for roasting fresh tomatoes.
 Who has time for that on a weeknight?
 Not me.
 This bisque is quick and easy and distinctly different than your classic tomato soup.